felixtgd/ferntree/app/README.md

 # Frontend

 This directory contains the NextJS frontend for the Ferntree web application.
 The frontend provides the user interface for designing, simulating and analysing solar energy systems.
-It´s written in Typescript and uses Tailwind CSS for styling.
+It's written in Typescript and uses Tailwind CSS for styling.

 ## Features

 - User signup and login with magic link authentication via email or OAuth providers (GitHub and Google)
 - Static landing page with contact form for user feedback
-- Energy systems modelling, with five allowed models per user
+- Energy system modelling, with five allowed models per user
 - Simulation of energy systems with detailed timeseries results and key performance indicators
 - Financial analysis with system performance over useful life and economic viability metrics